21 August . 2018

 Here are some good ways to get started.
 Explore new homes priced from the low $300,000s and up at Sweetwater.
-Get inspired with photos and videos of our model homes.
+Get inspired by photos and videos of our model homes.
 And see quick move-in homes – some might be available with incentives from our leading homebuilders.

 This material is provided for informational purposes only and should not be relied on for tax or legal advice.
 Prospective buyers should consult their own legal counsel before purchasing a home.
-View complete disclaimer at: https://www.sweetwaterliving.com/terms-of-use.
+View complete disclaimer at https://www.sweetwaterliving.com/terms-of-use.